caloni/journal/journal.md

 }
 ```

-# What we do not know
+# What we do not know (Nicolas Gomez Davila)
-2025-01-15 quotes self philosophy
+2025-01-15 quotes

-In an age in which the media broadcast countless pieces of foolishness, the educated man is defined not by what he knows, but by what he doesn't know.
-Nicolas Gomez Davila.
+"In an age in which the media broadcast countless pieces of foolishness, the educated man is defined not by what he knows, but by what he doesn't know."

 # Os Safados
 2025-01-28 movies miniviews fragments